Cam-Cooper3/camgg/README.md

 ## API Used
 Riot Games API: Used to fetch summoner data, including ranked stats and profile details.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have suggestions for improvements.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.